nimithaka/ride-sharing-api/README.md

 - Creating a ride request, viewing a ride's details, and listing all rides.
 - Updating the status of a ride from 'requested' to 'matched', 'in progress', 'completed' or 'cancelled'.
 - Updating the current location of the ride.
-- View nearby rides to their desired destinations that are within a 1km proximity of their location
+- View nearby drivers that are within a 1km proximity of their location

 ## Technologies Used
 - Python